Janelle Bynum: 2024 congressional election

 On June 21, 2023, Bynum announced she would seek the Democratic nomination for Oregon's 5th congressional district, a seat then held by her 2016 and 2018 Republican opponent Lori Chavez-DeRemer.
 In January 2024, the DCCC named Bynum to its "Red to Blue" program, giving her access to increased fundraising, training, and guidance from the national Democratic Party.
 On May 21, 2024, Bynum defeated Jamie McLeod-Skinner in the Democratic primary.

 On November 5, 2024, Bynum narrowly won the general election after defeating incumbent Republican Lori Chavez-DeRemer, who she had previously defeated twice in state-level races.
 The race was the 11th most expensive in the 2024 cycle, drawing over $26 million in outside spending.
 Bynum is the first black member of Congress elected in Oregon.

+Tenure

+In June 2026, Bynum was one of 10 House Democrats to sign onto the pro-capitalist-anti-socialist Promise to America, after three candidates backed by the Democratic Socialists of America won Democratic congressional primaries.

 Committees

 Bynum's committee assignments for the 119th Congress include: